Higginbottom/python/README.md

 ***
 =========

-THIS IS JM'S BRANCH

-HE IS TESTING GIT!

-#Python 74b4
+#Python 75e

-This is the README file for Python74b4.
+This is the README file for Python75e.

-* Precursor is python_74b1
+* Precursor is python_75d
-* this papers over the bug NSH121214_2 by increasing DFUDGE to a larger value for large models. changes this version
-* python.c - dfudge now set to 1e5cm or rmax/1e10, whichever is larger.

-Note that the proper GitHub site will contain versions 68-74b1 of python as well- but this is just a test version for the moment.
+* This version should be identical to 75e except that GNU indent has been run on it

 ***
 ==========